 Symptoms commonly develop about 3 to 7 days (range: 1-12 days) following an infective bite and include sudden onset of fever and severe joint pain.
 The fever may decline for 1 to 2 days then reoccur.
 Peripheral joints (hands, wrists, ankles, knees, spine, shoulders, feet, and elbows) are most affected with pain.
 Other symptoms include headache, muscle aches, weakness, chills, and gastrointestinal symptoms.
 Approximately half of infected persons develop a rash on the trunk and limbs.
 Most people recover from the acute illness within 7 to 10 days, but symptoms may persist for weeks to months.

 Consequences of Infection

 After a year, more than 20% of patients still suffer recurrent joint pain.
 Serious illness rarely occurs, but complications can include inflammation of the brain, heart, or liver; kidney damage; and bleeding.
 The death rate is low for most individuals, but is increased in persons older than 65 years or with underlying disease.

 Travelers do not usually require medical assistance because most chikungunya infections resolve spontaneously over a few days; serious complications are very rare.
 Taking paracetamol (acetaminophen) may help relieve symptoms.
 Because febrile illness in the tropics can be due to other serious diseases such as malaria, dengue, or Zika virus infection, travelers with persistent fever should see a health care professional when possible.

-Wear long sleeves and long pants and observe daytime personal protective measures against mosquito bites.
+Additionally, containers with stagnant water can serve as breeding sites for mosquitoes and should be removed from the proximity of human habitation whenever possible.
 See Insect Precautions.
-Additionally, containers with stagnant water can serve as mosquito breeding sites and should be removed from the proximity of human habitation whenever possible.